-Stage of Completion
+What is Stage of Completion?

-The ratio of the delivered output to the planned total output
+Stage of Completion – the ratio of the delivered output to the planned total output

 The stage of completion is an indicator of progress and determines for an operation, work package, or project the ratio of the delivered output to the planned total output.
 As a percentage, it expresses the proportion of work performed that is part of an agreed total output.
-The stage of completion is usually determined using one of the following approaches on a key date:
+The stage of completion is usually determined using one of the following approaches on a reference date:

 - The service rendered is personally estimated by the employee responsible.
 This form of determining the stage of completion seems obvious, but it is subjective and can always tend to be too pessimistic or too optimistic, depending on the employee.
 In addition, there is also a risk of the so-called 90-Percent-Done-Syndrome or the 90-90 Rule.
 As a consequence, the personal estimation often requires an additional adjustment/correction by an instance such as the project manager.